valahraban/NovelAI-gensets/README.md

 # NovelAI-gensets
-Generation setting prests by me for NAI models.
+Generation setting presets by me for NAI models.
 My work and a lot of other useful content published by users is available on their discord.
 https://discord.gg/novelai

 # The Preset Series